ehmatthes/django-simple-deploy/docs/contributing/test_run.md

 ## What next?

 Feel free to do as many test runs as you want.
 For example you might want to deploy to a different platform, or try a different dependency management system, or deploy a different project.

+This is also a great time to try running the [integration tests](https://github.com/ehmatthes/django-simple-deploy/blob/main/old_docs/integration_tests.md) for the platform you just targeted.
+Integration tests automate everything you just did.
+(Documentation for integration tests has not been migrated here yet.)

 If you want to contribute in other ways, see the main [Contributing](index.md) page for a variety of ways to help out.